New Criminal Offense Risk Prevention Plans for Companies in Spain

 • Establish a disciplinary system that appropriately sanctions any breach of the measures established by the prevention plan

-• Periodically monitor the prevention plan and make necessary modifications in case of newly relevant offenses and changes in the organization, structure or activities of the company.
+• Periodically monitor the prevention plan and make necessary modifications in case of newly relevant offences and changes in the organization, structure or activities of the company.

-If a criminal offense was committed, the company could be exempt of any charges.
+The company could be exempt from any charges if a criminal offence was committed.
 This will depend on proof of compliance with a prevention plan.
-If there is compliance and the adequacy of the plan is established, the company in question will be exempt of any and all criminal liability.
+If there is compliance and the adequacy of the plan is established, the company in question will be exempt from all criminal liability.
 Partial compliance will serve as a mitigating factor to a possible penalty.

-Therefore, it is essential to establish a strategy for designing and implementing a Criminal Liability Risk Prevention Plan in a company since all entities, both commercial and social, with or without legal personality, must create a management plan adapted to the company’s activities and legal requirements.
+Therefore, it is essential to establish a strategy for designing and implementing a Criminal Liability Risk Prevention Plan in a company since all commercial and social entities, with or without legal personality, must create a management plan adapted to the company’s activities and legal requirements.